shin-kinos/exon-pred-svd/README.md

 A DNA sequence in FASTA format. ⚠️ NOTE that a Multi-FASTA format is NOT acceptable, means the input file MUST have just 1 DNA sequence.

-See some example input data in `./example/` directory.
+See an example input data in `./example/` directory.

 ## Usage